-Sun Lu-Tang (1861-1932) was already renowned for his proficiency at paqua zang and xing-yi quan when he began studying Wu/Hao style tai-chi chuan with Hao Wei-Chen.
+Sun Lu-Tang (1861-1932) was already renowned for his proficiency at the internal martial arts of paqua zang and xing-yi quan when he began studying Wu/Hao style tai-chi chuan with Hao Wei-Chen.
 He went on to combine his knowledge and create his own style of tai-chi which has been described as employing paqua's stepping system, xing-yi's legs and waist movement and tai-chi's body softness.

 Sun style tai-chi retains many of the characteristics of the Wu/Hao form and follows the same sequence of movements.
 Like the Wu/Hoa style it utilises compact movements and natural upright stances.
 Although the foundation form of Sun style is a slow movement set, it is typically performed at a faster pace than the slow movements in other styles.